bradbell/xrst/sphinx/test_out/run_xrst.rst

 root_file
 =========
-The command line argument *root_file* is the name of a file, relative to the directory where :ref:`xrst<run_xrst>` is executed.
+The command line argument *root_file* is the name of a file.
+This can be an absolute path or relative to the directory where :ref:`xrst<run_xrst>` is executed.

 .. meta::